tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 server changes; it does not authorize card reveal, transfer attribution, or new client rule authority.

-## 15. Final Phase 4 experience pass (2026-08-22)
+## 15. Historical V7 experience pass record (2026-08-22; status superseded)

 This section supersedes the three open contract gates in section 14.
 It records the implemented V7 contract and the evidence gathered for the final experience pass.
-It does **not** close Phase 4: the complete browser and packaged Electron manual matrix has not passed.
+At the time of recording, it did **not** close the Phase 4 feature gate because the complete browser and packaged Electron manual matrix had not passed.
+Sections 15–20 retain their original PASS/PARTIAL/NOT RUN evidence and are historical records; the current feature-closeout status is at the top and in Section 22.

 ### 15.1 V7 authoritative contract

 - Protocol V7 adds bounded public semantic gameplay events plus per-player private lanes.
 Every committed event has a stable id and a monotonic sequence;
   snapshots retain at most 64 events per lane.
+Public families are `MONEY_TRANSFER`, `PROPERTY_TRANSFER`, `PASS_GO`, `SENT_TO_JAIL`,
+  `JAIL_ROLL_FAILED` and `JAIL_RELEASED`; participant-scoped money facts use the private lane.
 - Structured facts cover exact committed money transfers, property transfers, GO rewards, jail entry, failed jail rolls, and jail release.
 Payer, recipient, amount, property, cause, and audience come from the authoritative mutation